 Overview

-Marshall is a different pace from the busier Lake Mary spots.
-When there’s water it mirrors the Peaks and pulls in birds; when it’s low, you get a broad grass flat and wide-open night sky.
-Dispersed spots sit back from the shoreline along short spurs—nothing fancy, just a level pad and a front-row seat for sunrise.
+Marshall is a different pace from the busier Lake Mary campgrounds.
+When there is water, it mirrors the Peaks and draws birds into the edges.
+When it is low, the place becomes a broad meadow with dark skies and a quieter kind of payoff.
+Dispersed spots sit back from the shoreline along short spurs: nothing fancy, just level-enough pads and a front-row seat for sunrise.

 Bring everything: there's no water, no tables, and no trash service.
 Wind moves through in the afternoon; mornings are the money window—quiet air, birds working the shallows, coffee steam hanging in the cool.